RSXEDITS/Bank-Account-Management-System-Java-/README.md

 Java Logging: For logging error messages and other significant events.

 This project demonstrates the use of core Java features, including object-oriented programming principles, file handling, and basic user input validation.
 It is a practical example of how to manage simple banking operations through a console-based interface.

+*Project is in the bankGPT file*
+*See class diagram to understand the project*